Check if you need a Private Rented Property Licence

-You must have a licence to let each property in Royal Greenwich you operate as a House in Multiple Occupation (HMO).
-It's a criminal offence to operate a HMO without a licence - you could face an unlimited fine if you deliberately avoid licensing.
+You must have a licence to let each property in Royal Greenwich which you operate as a Mandatory House in Multiple Occupation (HMO).

-If you aren't sure what a HMO is, refer to our HMO guide for landlords.
+If you are not sure what an HMO is, refer to our HMO guide for landlords.

-By law, some HMOs don't need a HMO licence.
-These exemptions are set by the Government, not the Council.
+By law, some HMOs do not need an HMO licence.
+These exemptions are set by the government, not the Council.

-You don't need a HMO licence if the property is exempted by law, for example if:
+You do not need an HMO licence if the property is exempted by law, for example if:

-- it doesn't currently have a tenant living in it, or that won't be let
+- it does not currently have a tenant living in it, or it will not be let

 - it's for student accommodation such as halls of residence, but only if it's directly managed by an educational institution